luvinpython/OpenclassroomsProject/README.md

     $ python3 -m pip install -r requirements.txt

-5. Open and run the file allcategories.py to download product data in CSV format and product images.
+5. Open and run the file books_online_phase1.py to download the first phase of this project.

     $ python main.py